jonasfugl/skin.grid/README.md

 <a name="Compatibility"></a>
 ## Compatibility
-Currently Grid is compatible with Kodi 18 Leia.
+Currently this fork of Grid is only compatible with Kodi 18 Leia.

 <a name="Support"></a>
 ## Support